 The complexity of this task will be based on your integration requirement.
 Several things need to be considered before establishing the complexity level of integration.
 Let’s split them based on the two main integration categories: Import and Export.

-Let’s consider the situation where you are importing data from an external source, files, or web services to D365 or AX201`2.
+Let’s consider the situation where you are importing data from an external source, files, or web services to Microsoft Dynamics 365 or AX2012.

 The first question you’d have is: ‘What do I want to import or process from the outside world to AX/D365?’.
 This will help you determine how complex your integration project is.